ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

         question: >
             Which is the recommended way to do ray traversal on Arm GPUs?
         answers:
-            - Ray Query
+            - Ray query
-            - Ray Tracing Pipeline
+            - Ray tracing pipeline
         correct_answer: 1
         explanation: >
             Ray query is the most efficient way to implement ray traversal on Arm GPUs.